configcat/docs/website/docs/advanced/code-references/bitbucket-pipe.md

 title: Bitbucket Pipe
 ---

-This section will describe how to use ConfigCat's <a target="_blank" href="https://bitbucket.org/configcat/scan-repository-pipe">Bitbucket Pipe</a>
+This section describes how to use ConfigCat's <a target="_blank" href="https://bitbucket.org/configcat/scan-repository-pipe">Bitbucket Pipe</a>
-to scan your source code for feature flag and setting usages, and to upload the scan report to ConfigCat.
+to scan your source code for feature flag and setting usages and upload the found code references to ConfigCat.

 ## Configuration
 1. Create a new <a target="_blank" href="https://app.configcat.com/my-account/public-api-credentials">ConfigCat Management API credential</a> and store its values in secure pipeline variables with the following names: `CONFIGCAT_API_USER`, `CONFIGCAT_API_PASS`.